 All of our products are certified Star-D Kosher by the National Council of Young Israel in affiliation with Star-K Kosher Certification, with the exception of our hot chocolate and unsweetened cocoa (which are certified by the Orthodox Union), and our marshmallows and Blue Bandana chocolate bars (which are not kosher certified).
 You may check the full listing of our Kosher products on the Star-K website at www.star-k.org.
 Due to the manufacturing process, we cannot guarantee that any product is entirely free of minute traces of dairy, as there is a potential for cross-contamination.
 This prevents our products from being pareve.

-Our dark chocolate is milk-free, containing only cocoa mass, sugar, cocoa butter (which is vegan), soy lecithin, and vanilla.
-Put “vegan” in the search box on our website and you’ll get a list of vegan products, or shop our collection of vegan chocolate Easter bunnies (available seasonally).
+Our dark chocolate is milk-free, containing only cocoa mass, sugar, cocoa butter (which is vegan), soy lecithin (in our 54% signature dark chocolate), and vanilla.
+Learn more about what vegan chocolate is and view our complete list of vegan products, or shop our collection of vegan chocolate Easter bunnies (available seasonally).
 Please note that these items are all manufactured in the same factory and with the same equipment as our products which contain milk products.
 Equipment is cleaned between products, but we cannot guarantee that any product is entirely free of minute traces of dairy.
 Also, we use refined sugar in our chocolates, which some vegans avoid.

 Unsweetened Cocoa is our only sugar-free product.
 All of our chocolates are produced with natural ingredients, never with artificial sweeteners, and contain no preservatives.
 As a general rule, the higher the cocoa content in chocolate, the lower the sugar content.
 Therefore, dark chocolate contains far less sugar than milk chocolate.
 We currently offer dark chocolate bars containing anywhere from 54% to 72% cocoa content, as well as single-origin, bean-to-bar dark chocolate containing 75% to 82% cocoa content.